Our Stories

 What this study adds

-The Our Stories study will explore how young people who have experienced childhood adversity navigate their health, wellbeing, and relationships, as they transition into young adult life.
+The Our Stories study is exploring how young people who have experienced childhood adversity navigate their health, wellbeing, and relationships, as they transition into young adult life.
+Young people participating in the study were offered the choice of an interview or taking part via an online written testimonial or uploading a voice memo.

 What’s next